Peter Gummer, Baron Chadlington: Politics

 Chadlington is president of the Witney Conservative constituency association, and is a PR adviser, long-standing supporter and donor to the Conservative Party.
 His brother, John Gummer, was a Conservative politician and cabinet minister.
 Chadlington was John Major's most trusted advisor during his premiership and advised him and the Foreign Office on media relations during the Gulf War.
-Chadlington is an advisor, donor, close friend and political ally of David Cameron, supporting him during his successful bid to become leader of the Conservative party in 2005, when Cameron was MP of Chadlinton's constituency.
+Chadlington is an adviser, donor, close friend and political ally of David Cameron, supporting him during his successful bid to become leader of the Conservative party in 2005, when Cameron was MP of Chadlinton's constituency.
 Chadlington was also close to Chris Patten when he was chair of the Conservative party.

 Chadlington ran the United Kingdom's largest lobbying firm, Huntsworth, and, before that, Shandwick, described by The Times in 1991 and The Independent in 1997 as the world's largest public relations business.
 On his personal books at Huntsworth were the Stock Exchange, Associated British Foods and the Carlyle Group, among others.
 Chadlington and Huntsworth are major donors to the Conservative party: for instance, the peer and his company donated £77,000 to the party between 2005 and 2010.

 Chadlington and his PR firms have been instrumental in devising Conservative election campaigns, including those in 1992 and 1997.

 On 16 October 1996, Gummer was created a Conservative working peer, with the title of Baron Chadlington, of Dean in the County of Oxfordshire.

 Charitable work

 From 1999 until 2007, Gummer was a Director of the original Action on Addiction in London, a charity and addiction research centre investigating drug and alcohol dependence.
-He also served on their Board of Trustees.
+He also served on their board of trustees.
 In 2007, the original Action on Addiction (established in 1989) merged with The Chemical Dependency Centre (established in 1985) and Clouds (established in 1987).
 The single charity, dedicated to the research and treatment of drug and alcohol dependence, took on the name Action on Addiction.
 He also founded the charity Action Against Gambling Harms, and lobbied the UK government to tighten gambling laws.

 Personal life

 He married Lucy Dudley-Hill on 23 October 1982.
 They met after she came to his PR firm Shandwick for a job interview, and after five days they were engaged.
 They have four children: Naomi, Chloe, Eleanor and James.

 On 16 October 1996, Gummer was created a Conservative working peer, with the title of Baron Chadlington, of Dean in the County of Oxfordshire.

-Gummer is an advisor, neighbour, longstanding friend of politician David Cameron.
+Gummer is an adviser, neighbour, longstanding friend of politician David Cameron.
 While prime minister, Cameron attended the 2012 wedding of Gummer's daughter Naomi to Henry Allsop, son of Charles Allsopp, 6th Baron Hindlip.
-Allop's godmother, then Duchess of Cornwall Camilla Parker Bowles, and Jeremy Hunt, then Culture Secretary and Naomi's former boss, also attended.
+Allsop's godmother, then Duchess of Cornwall Camilla Parker Bowles, and Jeremy Hunt, then Culture Secretary and Naomi's former boss, also attended.